emmyanderson00/CS201FinalProject_Anderson/README.md

 **Polymorphism**

 Polymorphism is used because the program stores both printed books and audiobooks in one ArrayList of Book objects.
-When the program calls getCost, Java runs the correct version of the method depending on whether the object is a PrintedBook or an AudioBook.
+When the program calls getCost(), Java runs the correct version of the method depending on whether the object is a PrintedBook or an AudioBook.

 **Abstraction**

-Abstraction is used with the abstract Book class and the abstract getCost method.
+Abstraction is used with the abstract Book class and the abstract getCost() method.
 The Book class says that every book must have a cost, but it does not provide one general formula.
 The subclasses decide how cost is calculated.
+This is important since the price varies by book type.

 ### Test Cases Demonstrated